A-Kun/FPGA-Master/README.md

 # FPGA-Master
-FPGA Master - A Rhythm Game Based on FPGA Board
+A Rhythm Game Based on FPGA Board

 # Overview
-Under Contruction
+This project is written in Verilog.
+Requires a DE2 board and a VGA monitor.

+# People
+- Pengyun (Andrew) WANG
+- XIA Zhongyang
+- HE Sidi